-Some elements of your BA recovery can be... well... painful, but some are more of a nuisance.
+Some elements of your breast augmentation recovery can be... well... painful, but some are more of a nuisance.

-Chest muscles spasms after breast implant surgery are one such annoying pain, but thankfully they're usually short-lived.
+Chest muscles spasms after a breast augmentation are one such annoying pain, but thankfully they're usually short-lived.

 Muscle spasms after an augmentation are totally normal.

-When your implants are under the muscle, spasms are not just common they're a given!
+When your breast implants are under the muscle, spasms are not just common they're a given!

 Naturally the pectoralis muscles sit happily against the chest wall with not a care in the world!